Wandalen/wTools/module/core/genfile_core/docs/feature/014_template_generation.md

 ### Design

-Generation iterates all `FileDescriptor` instances.
+Generation iterates all file descriptors.
 For each descriptor flagged as a template, the renderer substitutes parameter values; for static descriptors, content is copied verbatim.
 The computed output path joins the base directory with the descriptor's relative path.
-Each file is written via the `FileSystem` abstraction using the descriptor's `WriteMode`.
-The operation returns a `MaterializationReport` listing all written files or the first error encountered.
+Each file is written via the file system abstraction using the descriptor's write mode.
+The operation returns a generation report listing all written files or the first error encountered.

 ### Cross-References